Lead Generation Glossary: 100 Terms You Ought To Know

 #33 Email marketing:

-It is component of digital marketing.
+Next up in the lead generation glossary is email marketing – a component of digital marketing.
 Here emails are sent to subscribers, leads and customers to engage with, promote or upsell a company’s products and services.

 #34 Email validation: